ghwood/draft-wood-tao-retirement/draft-wood-tao-retirement.md

 --- abstract

 This document retires the Tao of the IETF as an IETF-maintained document.
-It includes the reasons for the retirement and the last edition of the Tao as published via the process described in .
+It includes the rationale for the retirement and the last edition of the Tao as published via the process described in [RFC6722].

 --- middle

 # Introduction

-Since its publication as [RFC1391] in 1993, The "Tao of the IETF" ("Tao") has described the inner workings of IETF meetings and Working Groups, discussed organizations related to the IETF, and introducesd the standards process to new IETF participants.
-It was not a formal IETF process document, but instead a community-developed and maintained informational overview.
-After the Tao was published as an RFC for 13 years, it was published as a webpage for more than a decade, following the process described in [RFC6722].
-However, the more frequent updates the were not realized.
-With grateful acknowledgement to all the individuals who contributed to the Tao over the years, the changing nature of IETF participation, a better understanding of how to most effectively convey information to new participants, and experience with publishing the Tao as a webpage all suggest an new approach to collecting, updating, and communicating the information new participants need to successfully engage in the work of the IETF.
-This document formally retires the Tao as of the IETF a single standalone document.
+Since its publication as [RFC1391] in 1993, The "Tao of the IETF" ("Tao") has described the inner workings of IETF meetings and Working Groups, discussed organizations related to the IETF, and introduced the working processes to new participants.
+The Tao never was not a formal IETF process document, but rather a community-developed and maintained informational overview.
+After the Tao was published as an RFC for 13 years, it was published as a webpage for over a decade, following the process described in [RFC6722].
+However, the Tao did not keep up with the changes in the processes of the community and the organization, and thereby ceased to be a reliable source of information.
+We gratefully want to acknowledge all the individuals who contributed to the Tao over the years.
+The changing nature of IETF participation, a better understanding of how to most effectively convey information to new participants, and experience with publishing the Tao as a webpage all suggest a new approach to collecting, updating, and communicating the information new participants need to engage in the work of the IETF successfully.
+This document formally retires the Tao as the IETF a single standalone document.

 # Reasons for Retirement
-In short, the Tao's covering a wide range of topics, the unpredictable and different schedule for updates to the topics, and the high overhead for revising and reviewing the content did match the needs or preferences of the intended audience.
+In short, the breath of topic covered in the Tao, the unpredictable and different schedule for updates to the topics, and the high overhead for revising and reviewing the content did not match the needs or preferences of the intended audience of the Tao.

 ## Infrequent updates
 The Tao was originally published as [RFC1391] in January 1993.
-In the following 17 years, four additional veresions of the Tao were published as RFCs: [RFC1539] in October 1998, [RFC1718] in November 1994, [RFC3160] in August 2001, and [RFC4677] in September 2006.
+In the following 17 years, four additional versions of the Tao were published as RFCs: [RFC1539] in October 1998, [RFC1718] in November 1994, [RFC3160] in August 2001, and [RFC4677] in September 2006.
 In August 2012, [RFC4677] was published to document the process for publishing the Tao as webpage so that it "can be updated more easily".
 However, in the subseqent 11 years, only four additional versions were published.
 The length of the Tao meant that review and approval of the entire document took considerable effort and time, leading to very infrequenet updates.

 ## Unweildly format
-The large, consolidated document format of the Tao made for a heavy investment by readers, in addition to the difficulty editors facedd keeping pace with changes required to keep it current.
-For example, with the emergence of IETF Hackathons' popularity with new participants prompted an update, however that content was effectively buried in an already long document.
+The large, consolidated document format of the Tao made for a heavy investment by readers, in addition to the difficulty editors faced keeping pace with the changes required to keep it current.
+For example, the emergence of IETF Hackathons' popularity with new participants prompted an update, however, that content was effectively buried in an already long document.

 ## Changing participation modes
-The original Tao aimed to welcome new participants to IETF meetings, as attendance grew rapidly along with theh growth of the Internet in the 1990s.
-A other avenues for initial participaton in the IETF emerged over the ensuing decades, the main focus of the Tao remained on in-person meeting particpation.
-For example, remote participation in IETF meetings became a much more significant aspect in the past few years.
+The original Tao aimed to welcome new participants to IETF meetings, as attendance grew rapidly along with the growth of the Internet in the 1990s.
+Other avenues for initial participation in the IETF emerged over the ensuing decades, the main focus of the Tao remained on in-person meeting participation.
+For example, remote participation in IETF meetings has become a much more significant aspect in the past few years.

 ## New communications opportunities
 + More focused guides, for example on IETF Hackathon participation, starting new work
-+ Alternative formats, e.g. multiple shorter documents, on-deamnd video
++ Alternative formats, e.g. multiple shorter documents, on-demand video
 + New channels for communications, e.g. Blog posts, improved Datatracker

 {::boilerplate bcp14-tagged}